 The amount of curcumin in turmeric is under 7%.
 So if you're planning to supplement then it's important that the label states how much "curcumin" it contains.
 Eating turmeric alone may not be as potent as taking the approved Health Canada dose of 300 mg supplement of curcumin three times a day.
 But it certainly may have some benefit if eaten regularly.
 According to studies, "The amount of turmeric that you need to receive health benefits is not a lot.
 In some situations, as little as 50 milligrams of turmeric over a period of several months have been linked with health benefits.
 This small amount would be the equivalent of approximately 1/50th of a teaspoon".

 There are many people that take curcumin supplements to help relieve joint inflammation or to use as an anti-oxidant.
 It's also been studied to protect your brain and heart, as well as to prevent and reduce the side effects of diabetes.

-Turmeric is fat-soluble and doesn't absorb well in your gut, so if you want to absorb the goodness (curcumin) of this herb then add a pinch of black pepper.
-This will make it more absorbable...and delicious!
+Turmeric is fat-soluble and doesn't absorb well in your gut, so if you want to absorb the goodness (curcumin) of this spice then add a pinch of black pepper.
+This will make it more absorbable and delicious.

 This is the time of year when many animals hibernate.
-Us humans tend to slow it down a bit, spend more time indoors, eat heartier meals, maybe find more time for inward reflection and contemplation.
-Why not do all of this with a nice, warm, soothing bowl of Spiced Cauliflower Soup!
+Us humans also tend to slow it down, spend more time indoors, eat heartier meals, maybe find more time for inward reflection and contemplation.
+Why not do all of this with a nice, warm, soothing bowl of Spiced Cauliflower Soup.